Eidion/5eDnDHomeBrew/encounterbrainstorm.md

 ## Elven Scouts

 Perhaps the elves are the target of the slave raids.
 They perhaps need help

-## Mad Treant

-A treant who has been burned and is at half HP.
-It is enraged.
-The party can try to calm it down, or give it what mercy they can

 ## Lost Child